-Gross profit increased from \$190.9 million in fiscal 2012 to \$261.0 million in fiscal 2013 and \$338.8 million in fiscal 2014, respectively.
-The year-to-year increase in gross profit was primarily attributable to the growth of our subscription and software revenue, while our cost of subscription and software revenue remained consistent during these fiscal periods.
+Gross profit increased by \$77.8 million during fiscal 2014 as compared to the prior fiscal year and gross profit margin increased to 86.5% in fiscal 2014 from 83.8% in fiscal 2013.
+The year-to-year increase in gross profit and gross margin was primarily attributable to the growth of our subscription and software revenue combined with flat cost of subscription and software revenue.